jongwooo/gatsby-starter-typescript/README.md

 Check out [Contributing guide](CONTRIBUTING.md) for ideas on contributing and setup steps for getting our repositories up and running on your local machine.

+## 🐛 Bug reporting

+If you found a bug in this repository, please let me know through the [Issue](https://github.com/jongwooo/gatsby-starter-typescript/issues).

 ## 📝 License

 Licensed under the [MIT License](LICENSE).